6 signs that your friendship isn't serving you and it might be time to let it go

 It's normal for friends to occasionally engage in unhealthy habits together, but if this becomes a pattern it may be indicative of an unhealthy dynamic and it can be emotionally draining on your mental health.
 Unhealthy behaviors can often lead to conflict and further damage the friendship.

 Life changes like moving away, starting a new job, or going through a break up can cause two friends to grow apart.
 It's normal for friendships to evolve and at times fade out over time.
-If you find yourself not connecting with your friend in the same way that you used to, it might be an indication that things have shifted.
+However if you find yourself not connecting with your friend in the same way that you used to, it might be an indication that things have shifted even if it's hard letting friends go.
 It could be possible to work on the friendship and try to rebuild the connection.
 At times people remain staying friends due to the longevity of the friendship, however it is also important to understand if the relationship nurtures you and your own mental health.
 If both parties are unable reconcile differences or moving in different directions, it might be best moving forward and seek out other relationships which better serve your needs.

 Most people feel guilty cutting ties and have a tough time when they decide to end a friendship, especially friends who have been a significant person in your life.
 Considering if this friendship is helping you move towards a life that is aligned with your core values may help you decide if you want to continue with this friendship anymore.
 It may be helpful to talk to other friends who understand the situation and can offer different perspectives about the friendship.
 However it is important to listen to your own intuition and also explore if there are valid reasons why you are no longer interested in remaining friends with his individuals.